MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 3. After the 48 hours wait, try creating a team, group, or site and confirm that the label is no longer visible.

 4. If the sensitivity label isn't visible, you can now safely modify or delete the label.
-If the label is still visible, wait a further 48 hours and repeat steps 3 and 4.
-Contact Microsoft Support if the label remains visible after this time.
+If the label is still visible, contact Microsoft Support.

 ## Troubleshoot sensitivity label deployment